ankane/kms_encrypted/README.md

 Follow the [instructions here](https://cloud.google.com/kms/docs/logging) to set up data access logging.
 There is not currently a way to see what data is being decrypted, since the additional authenticated data is not logged.
 For this reason, we recommend another KMS provider.

-### Vault
+### Vault and OpenBao

-Follow the [instructions here](https://developer.hashicorp.com/vault/docs/audit) to set up data access logging.
+Follow the instructions for [Vault](https://developer.hashicorp.com/vault/docs/audit) or [OpenBao](https://openbao.org/docs/audit/) to set up data access logging.

-**Note:** Vault will only verify this value if `derived` was set to true when creating the key.
+**Note:** Vault and OpenBao will only verify this value if `derived` was set to true when creating the key.
 If this is not done, the context cannot be trusted.

 Context will show up hashed in the audit logs.
 To get the hash for a record, use: